France’s Pavard felt KO’d for nearly 15 seconds at Euro 2020

 The France team said Pavard had not lost consciousness at any point and was able to continue playing.

-Pavard had lunch with his teammates as planned on Wednesday and was expected to take part in the afternoon’s training session.
+Pavard had lunch with his teammates as planned on Wednesday and took part in the afternoon training session.
+The French national team posted a photo on Twitter of him walking alongside teammate Paul Pogba in their training gear.

 A similar incident happened in a match between West Germany and France in the 1982 World Cup semifinals.